-The Toro Company warrants your Toro SiteWork® Systems Product ("Product") to be free from defects in materials or workmanship for the period of time listed below.
-Where a warrantable condition exists, Toro will repair the Product at no cost to you including diagnosis, labor, parts, and transportation.
+The Toro Company and its affiliate, Toro Warranty Company, pursuant to an agreement between them, jointly warrant your Toro Sitework Systems Product ("Product") to be free from defects in materials or workmanship for one year or 500 operational hours, whichever occurs first.
+Where a warrantable condition exists, we will repair the Product at no cost to you including diagnosis, labor, and parts.
 This warranty begins on the date the Product is delivered to the original retail purchaser.